Last updated: 28 May 2026

 Mandatory Insurance

-Health Insurance (Securite sociale)
+Public Health Coverage (Securite sociale)

 Car Insurance